 EKG Certification Exam Options

+There is no single national EKG certification exam, but various organizations do offer certifications for EKG operation.
 Cardiographic technicians are not the only healthcare professionals who use EKGs, but they are the specialists who most often administer the EKG tests.
 Other professionals who may use EKGs include nurses and doctors.

-There are no regulations requiring a person who uses an EKG machine to be certified.
-Most professionals already have healthcare training and education, which usually involves training in how to use an EKG machine.
+Most professionals in this field already have healthcare training and education, which usually involves teaching in the use of an EKG machine.

-However, certification is becoming an employer-based requirement for cardiographic technicians.
+However, while there are no regulations requiring a person who uses an EKG machine to be certified, certification is becoming an employer-based requirement for cardiographic technicians.
 You may seek EKG certification from various organizations, including the National Center for Competency Testing (NCCT) and the National Healthcareer Association (NHA).

 The NCET exam is designed to test your knowledge of the ECG (EKG), its proper operation and test result analysis.
-There are two ways you can qualify to take this exam.
-You may have either graduated from an approved ECG program within the past 10 years or have at least 2800 hours of work experience as an ECG technician within the past 10 years.
-To maintain your certification, you must complete 14 hours of continuing education every year.
+There are different ways you can qualify to take this exam.
+You may be currently enrolled, have graduated from an approved ECG program within the past five years or have at least one year of verifiable full-time work experience as an ECG technician within the past 5 years.
+To maintain your certification, you must complete pay a renewal fee and show proof of continuing education yearly.

 To be eligible to take the CET exam, you must earn a high school diploma or equivalent and have documented proof of the performance of 10 EKG tests through a training program or work experience.
 The exam has 100 questions and covers topics including the cardiovascular system, medical terminology, EKG interpretation, EKG equipment, patient rights and professionalism.
 To recertify, you must show proof of at least 10 continuing education credits every two years.